 Best rides: Teenagers love checking off "the Mountains" at Disneyland: Space, Splash, Thunder, and the Matterhorn.

 Older kids also appreciate being able to do Downtown Disney with friends, sans parents.
-This admission- and car-free district is an ideal hangout, hopping with live music, fun shops, and tame nightlife, plus a limited-time Instagram-centric attraction called Pop-Up Disney!
-A Mickey Celebration.
+This admission- and car-free district is an ideal hangout, hopping with live music, fun shops, and tame nightlife.

 For teens too old to trick-or-treat, older kids this October can enjoy the Oogie Boogie Bash, an after-hours Halloween celebration at California Adventure.
-It’ll include an interactive dance party, unearthly walkthroughs, sweet treats, and the Frightfully Fun Parade, led by the Headless Horseman, who’s followed by some of Disney’s shadiest characters including Ursula, Captain Hook, Hades, and Jack Skellington’s crew.
+It’ll include an interactive dance party, unearthly walkthroughs, sweet treats, and a parade.
 Attendees are encouraged to dress in costume.

-Finally, teenagers will especially relish Galaxy’s Edge, Disneyland’s new 14-acre Star Wars land that opened in early June.
-Teens (and the rest of the family) can take control of the iconic ship on Millennium Falcon: Smugglers Run, while the other marquee ride, Rise of the Resistance, is slated to open later this fall.
+Finally, teenagers will especially relish Galaxy’s Edge, Disneyland’s 14-acre Star Wars land.
+Teens (and the rest of the family) can take control of the iconic ship on Millennium Falcon: Smugglers Run or escape capture on Rise of the Resistance.
 Set on the bleak planet of Batuu, Galaxy’s Edge offers themed food (think blue milk just like Luke drank) and vendors arranged street-market-style: Teens can customize their own light saber or buy Jedi “artifacts.”
-Throughout the land, gorgeous music pipes in—all-new compositions by the legendary John Williams.
+Throughout the land, gorgeous music pipes in—compositions by the legendary John Williams.